 First seminar in Argentina, all happy faces and great training.
 With Jose Nacul, Yuriko and Ramon from Chile and IKI Argentina.

 In Israel the term Krav Maga is not regulated.
 The term can be applied to any martial art.
 A judo instructor can be called a Krav Maga instructor because in fact he is teaching contact combat.
 Thus here the term becomes rather meaningless.
 People outside of Israel do not seem to be aware of this.

-I find this sad.
+I find this very sad.
 I find it embarrassing.
-I will never try to teach something I am not properly trained in .
+I will never try to teach something I am not properly trained and certified in.

-There is the additional phenomenon of former IDF soldiers creating their own styles of "Krav Maga" (or whatever name they choose to use).
+There is the additional phenomenon of former IDF soldiers creating their own styles of "Krav Maga" (or whatever name they chose to use).
 No one certified them, no one supervises them.

 All I can say is - Public beware!